Heat pump hot water systems: the smart choice for WA homes

 Will it work in Perth winters?

 Yes.
-Perth winters are mild by Australian standards, and heat pumps work well down to about 5°C. On the coldest mornings a unit might lean on a backup element for a while, but that's rare here.
+Perth winters are mild by Australian standards, and most heat pumps keep performing well through them.
+The CO2 models covered above are rated well below freezing without needing backup heat.
+Standard refrigerant units may lean on a backup element on the coldest mornings, but that's rare here.

 How long do they last?